WILBURNHUANG/WILBURNHUANG.github.io/_posts/2019-11-03-The-Lighthouse_Review.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/review/lighthouse_2.jpg" alt="linearly separable data">

-As for acting, the chemicals between Robert Pattinson and Willem Dafoe just blew my mind away.
+As for acting, the chemistry between Robert Pattinson and Willem Dafoe just blew my mind away.
 Who would have thought these two guys can be such a great duo?

 Overall, I thoroughly enjoyed this movie.